fastify/fastify-multipart/README.md

   }
 }
 ```

-**Note**:
+### JSON Schema non-file field
 When sending fields with the body (`attachFieldsToBody` set to true), a field might look like this:
 ```json
 {
   "hello": "world"
 }
 ```
-The mentioned field will be converted, by the plugin, to a more complex field under the hood.
+The mentioned field will be converted, by this plugin, to a more complex field.
 The converted field will look something like this:
 ```js
 {
   hello: {